Muradazzeh/reading-notes/README.md

 * class 26 Component Based UI - React-  [link to Component Based UI - React-](./code401/class26.md)
 * class 27 React hook   [link to React hook ](./code401/class27.md)
 * class 28 React hook use Effect   [link to React hook use Effect ](./code401/class28.md)
+* class 29 React hook use reducer   [link to React hook use reducer ](./code401/class29.md)

-> This is the start I hope I will apdated this repo as requierd .
+> This is the start I hope I will updated this repo as required .

 Murad Alazzeh ©️